 Defenders should make sure they are familiar with how recent legislative changes affect remote testimony by lab analysts, especially in district court.
 Shea Denning’s post on the School of Government Blog provides an in-depth analysis of the changes.
 The AOC provided a memo on the issue, available here.
+The AOC has also created the AOC-CR-346 form to provide notice of intent to use remote testimony.
 My post will provide a few practice points for defenders.
 Here are some things defenders should consider:

 - What is the date of offense?
 These changes become effective Jan.
 1, 2022 for criminal proceedings beginning on or after that date.
 Cases originating before that date will be subject to the previous procedures which do not allow remote testimony where the defendant properly objects.